-Panel Lottery.
-Housing Review Panel To consider and make recommendations to the Cabinet Member (Welfare Services) on the determination of any review of a decision taken by the Local Authority concerning: a) whether a person is eligible for assistance under Part VII Housing Act 1996 as amended by the Homelessness Act 2002 (or subsequent legislation) b) any decision of a housing authority as to what duty is owed (if any) to an applicant, under the homelessness legislation.
-Whether the case should be referred to another authority for consideration and if the conditions of referral have been met c) any decision as to the suitability of accommodation offered to the applicant under the homelessness legislation d) any decision as to ineligibility to be included on the Housing Register To review decisions to refuse, suspend, or cancel membership of the Property Accreditation Scheme or Private Landlord Accreditation Scheme Personal Development Review and Appointments Panel To make recommendations to Council as to the appointment of the Chief Executive, Monitoring Officer and Officer holding the post as section 151 officer and to make appointments in so far as the Head of Paid Service is not authorised to do so by virtue of the Local Authorities (Standing Orders) (England) Regulations 2001 To determine senior pay reviews for JNC posts as set out in accordance with the Council's Pay Policy Statement Appointments runer To carry out the personal development reviews of the Chief Executive and Corporate Directors on a yearly basis.
-Investigatory and To investigate and make a determination on any disciplinary action (including dismissal) against any member of the Council's Corporate Disciplinary Committee Leadership Team; excluding decisions on dismissal regarding the Chief Executive, Monitoring Officer and the Section 151 Officer.
-Council/ Committee/Panel Functions Disciplinary and Grievance Appeals Committee To consider appeals against dismissals and grievances by employees of the Council.
+Personnel Committee To make recommendations to Council as to the appointment of the Chief Executive, Monitoring Officer and Officer holding the post as section 151 officer and to make appointments in so far as the Head of Paid Service is not authorised to do so by virtue of the Local Authorities (Standing Orders) (England) Regulations 2001 To determine senior pay reviews for JNC posts as set out in accordance with the Council's Pay Policy Statement To carry out the personal development reviews of the Chief Executive and Corporate Directors on a yearly basis.
+Disciplinary and Grievance Committee To commission an investigation and make determinations, subject to the relevant procedures, on any disciplinary action and relevant sanction short of dismissal, in respect of those officers who hold the position of the Council's head of paid service, monitoring officer and chief finance officer (s.151).
+Council/ Committee/Panel Functions Disciplinary and Dismissal/Sanction Appeal Grievance Appeals Committee To make determinations on any appeal against a disciplinary decision and/or sanction (short of dismissal) in respect of those officers who hold the position of the council's head of paid service, monitoring officer and chief finance officer (s151).
+To make determinations on any appeal against a disciplinary decision and/or sanction (short of dismissal) in respect of Corporate Directors and Assistant Directors and where deemed appropriate, any other employee of the council.
+Grievance Appeals To make determinations on grievance appeals on any grievance made in respect of those officers who hold the position of the council's Head of Paid Service, monitoring officer and chief finance officer (s151) and grievances referred to the Committee by the Chief Executive or Assistant Director of Organisation and People Development, in respect of any other employee of the Council.
+(Delegation to the Chief Executive for all other staff).

 Member Working Groups (a) Strong Council (b) Strong Finances (c) Strong Communities To carry out informal reviews of services/functions.
-These are informal working groups and have no decision-making power and no formal role in the Council's governance arrangements although their work may inform the actions of Cabinet or the consideration of matters by the Overview and Scrutiny Committee and the Wellbeing Select Committee.
+These are informal working groups and have no decision-making power and no formal role in the Council's governance arrangements although their work may inform the actions of Cabinet or the consideration of matters by the Overview and Scrutiny Committee and the Wellbeing Select Committee. -- ---